-59. Plaintiff John Saviano (for the purpose of this paragraph, "Plaintiff") is an individual residing in Hermon, Maine.
+69. Plaintiff John Saviano (for the purpose of this paragraph, "Plaintiff") is an individual residing in Hermon, Maine.
 On or around June 30, 2016, Mr. Saviano purchased a used 2011 BMW 335d from Roy Robinson Chevrolet in Marysville, Washington.
 Mr. Saviano paid approximately \$21,685.00 for the vehicle and paid a diesel premium of at least \$1500.
 Mr. Saviano purchased and still owns this vehicle.
 Unknown to him at the time the vehicle was purchased, the vehicle only achieved its promised fuel economy and performance because it was equipped with an emissions system that, during normal driving conditions, exceeded the allowed level of pollutants such as NOx.
 BMW's unfair, unlawful, and deceptive conduct in designing, manufacturing, marketing, selling, and leasing the vehicle without proper emission controls has caused Mr. Saviano out-of-pocket loss in the form of overpayment at the time of purchase of at least \$1500, and based upon other diesel cases expert analysis will show overpayment in excess of \$5,000.
 BMW and Bosch knew about, or recklessly disregarded, the inadequate emission controls during normal driving conditions, but did not disclose such facts or their effects to Mr. Saviano, so Mr. Saviano purchased his vehicle on the reasonable but mistaken belief that his vehicle was a "clean diesel" and/or a "low emission diesel," complied with U.S. emissions standards, was properly EPA-certified, and would retain all of its promised fuel economy and performance throughout its useful life.
 Mr. Saviano selected and ultimately purchased his vehicle, in part, because of the diesel system, as represented through advertisements and representations made by BMW.
 Mr. Saviano recalls that before he purchased the vehicle, he reviewed advertisements on BMW's website and representations from the dealership touting the efficiency, fuel economy, and power and performance of the engine.
 Had BMW or Bosch disclosed this design or the fact that the vehicle actually emitted unlawfully high levels of pollutants, Mr. Saviano would not have purchased the vehicle or would have paid less for it.
-Mr. Saviano and each Class member has suffered an ascertainable loss as a result of BMW's omissions and/or misrepresentations and Defendants' operation of a RICO enterprise associated with the BMW diesel engine system, including but not limited to a high premium for the BMW 335d engine compared to what they would have paid for a gas-powered engine, out-of-pocket losses by overpaying for the vehicles at the time of purchase, and future attempted repairs, future additional fuel costs, and decreased performance of the vehicles once a repair to the emissions system is made.
+Mr. Saviano and each Class member has suffered an ascertainable loss as a result of BMW's omissions and/or misrepresentations and Defendants' operation of a RICO enterprise associated with the BMW diesel engine system, including but not limited to a high premium for the BMW 335d engine compared to what they would have paid for a gas-powered engine, out-of-pocket losses by overpaying for the vehicles at the time of purchase.
 Neither BMW nor any of its agents, dealers, or other representatives, or Bosch informed Mr. Saviano or Class members of the existence of the unlawfully high emissions and/or defective nature of the diesel engine system of the Polluting Vehicles prior to purchase.